ptsefton/chordprobook/README.md

 continue to develop without branches and may make breaking changes.
 Let me know if you want a more stable release.

+There are some (patchy) unit tests, I will improve this over time.

+Most of the song parsing uses brute force regular expressions, this performs pretty well, but I am thinking about implementing a simple line-by line parser with states.

 ## Features

 * Generate books from files passed on the command line